-“Well, I said it,” he replied and left for work.
+“Well, I said it,” I snapped and left for work.

-That particular feeling was genuine.
-But he regretted that he had said it out loud.
+But I regretted that I had said it out loud, didn’t I?

-Except for the times when he wished that his son wasn’t there.
+Except for the times when I wished that he wasn’t there.

-Michael was still too young to understand, of course, and maybe he never would.
-The psychiatrists put his chances of ever learning to talk at about 50-50.
-Jon knew he had committed a cardinal sin, though, by saying what he felt that morning out loud, in front of his wife and oldest daughter who was just as dead-tired as he was, from being up all night.
+I know I have committed a cardinal sin, though, by saying what I felt this morning out loud, in front of my wife and oldest daughter who both were just as dead-tired as I was, from being up all night.

-So that was the question, Jon thought, as he made ready for his routine turn at Gila Bend back towards Yuma.
-At the last minute, though, he decided to go directly south on the 85.
-He didn’t feel like driving home just yet, although his watch was almost over.
+So that is the question, I think very hard about, as I make ready for my routine turn at Gila Bend back towards Yuma.
+At the last minute, though, I go directly south on the 85.

 I regret every damn word, dammit.
 But …